 He most recently reinvented the American Press Institute, turning the 75-year-old seminar institute into a leading learning organization on media for the 21st century.
 His recent work has focused on the future sustainability of local news, and the future of factualism and the public square in democracy.
 His work as a press critic has focused on the intersection of politics and media.

 His award-winning text, “The Elements of Journalism,” co-authored with Bill Kovach, will be published in a new fourth edition in August.
 It is used as a textbook in most U.S. journalism schools and has been translated into 30 languages.
 It has been called "one of five essential books" on journalism (The Wall Street Journal), a "modern classic" (The New York Times), and "the most important book on the relationship of journalism and democracy published in the last 50 years" (Poynter Institute).
-His fourth novel, entitled “The Days To Come,” will be published in November by Ecco HarperCollins.
+His fourth novel, entitled “The Days To Come,” was published in 2021 by Ecco HarperCollins.

 In 2014, he co-edited “The New Ethics of Journalism: Principles for the 21st Century,” the first full rethinking of journalism ethics in the digital age.
 His book, “Blur,” is the first comprehensive attempt to create a system for news literacy.